puppetlabs/cisco_ios/README.md

 namevar

-Hostname or IP address of the receiver
+Hostname or IP address of the receiver.

 #### snmp_user

-Set the SNMP contact name
+Set the SNMP contact name.

 ##### Properties